sveco/cfeed/README.md

 Readme file

 ## About
-Cfeed (formerly CRR) is purely textual, console based RSS and Atom feed reader for .net.
+Cfeed (formerly CRR) is purely textual, console based RSS and Atom feed reader for Windows platform built in C#.
 It uses System.ServiceModel.Syndication namespace to read RSS 2.0 or Atom 1.0 feeds and HtmlAgilityPack to render textual article content.

-This project was inspierd by wonderfull Newsbeuter and lack of similar tool for Windows platform.
+This project was inspierd by wonderfull Newsbeuter and a lack of similar tool for Windows platform.

 ## Basic Usage
 Before running cfeed for the first time, you have to do some basic configuration.
 The only required configuration consists of list of URL's of RSS or Atom feeds.